FedericoBonel/momentgram/server/README.md

 This is the backend of the system, it was developed using nodejs, mongodb, Mongoose as the database API, and ExpressJS.

+## How to use this?

+Simple,

+1. Clone this repository.

+2. Go to the server folder:

+        cd ./server

+3. Set up your MongoDB database, this could be on MongoDB Atlas or on a docker container.
+4. Set up your SMTP server for sending verification emails when registering users (you could use gmail here or any other you want).
+5. Set your enviroment variables (either by running the app.js with those variables declared or adding a .env file):

+        PORT=Your desired port
+        MONGODB_URI=mongodb+srv://user:password@yourMongDBUrl/yourDatabase?retryWrites=true&w=majority
+        SECRET=The secret used to sign your JWTs EXPIRATION_TIME=The expiration time of your JWTs (i.g.
+"30d") API_BASE_URL=Your desired base API url (i.g. "/api/v1")
+        MAX_IMG_SIZE=Your desired max image file size on MB (i.g.
+5) EMAIL_HOST=Your desired SMTP host for sending the verification emails (i.g. smtp.gmail.com) EMAIL_USER=Your SMTP server user (if using gmail, this will be your gmail) EMAIL_PASS=Your SMTP server password (if using gmail, you'll need to generate an application password)

+6. Run the app.js file:

+        node app.js

+7. Done and done!
+You can now make http requests to the domain you are using and the PORT and API_BASE_URL you set up on your env file, so if you are running this on your computer you would request to: http://localhost:{PORT}{API_BASE_URL}

 ## Code Organization

 The code is structured and modularized in 4 main layers as follows: